-The term Internet of Things (IoT) refers to a system of people, digital machines, objects with unique identifiers, and are used to transfer data and information over a network without human intervention or human-to-human interaction.
+The term Internet of Things (IoT) refers to a system of people, digital machines, and objects with unique identifiers, that are used to transfer data and information over a network without human intervention or human-to-human interaction.
 It is an ecosystem connecting sensors, hardware, and devices.

 Various industries are exploiting the benefits that come with IoT.
 This article will discuss the ways through which IoT is changing healthcare.

 The best way of preventing disease is through health education.
 Through this, individuals can make informed decisions on food consumption, sanitation, health resources available, and other health practices such as exercise.
 Through IoT, health practitioners can bring health products and services closer to the people.

 The Internet of Things helps health practitioners to roll out virtual consultation meetings with the members of the public.
 Through this, health consumers can make informed decisions concerning their health.
 For example, they are able to avoid self-medication.
 Moreover, the neighborhood could be informed of the need to prevent obesity by eating healthy and exercising (lifestyle modification).